-The Paramount Theatre was located at 138 West Federal Plaza in Youngstown, Ohio and was opened as the Liberty Theatre in 1918.
-The Paramount closed in 1976 and was listed on the National Register of Historic Places on February 9, 1984.
+The Paramount Theatre, located at 138 West Federal Plaza in Youngstown, Ohio, was opened as the Liberty Theatre in 1918.
+The Paramount closed in 1976 and despite being listed on the National Register of Historic Places on February 9, 1984, was demolished.

-The Liberty Theatre was designed by Detroit architect C. Howard Crane, with Stanley & Scheibel serving as associate architects.3 It’s exterior motif was a late Neo-classical, Ecole des Beaux Arts exterior with terra cotta ornamentation and an interior with ornate plaster detailing, and the theater could hold 1,700 patrons.
-The vaudeville house opened on February 11, 1918 with the premier of “A Modern Musketeer.”8 The operation was managed by C.W.
+The Liberty Theatre, designed by Detroit architect C. Howard Crane, with Stanley & Scheibel serving as associate architects,3 featured a late Neo-classical, Ecole des Beaux Arts exterior motif with terra cotta ornamentation and an interior with ornate plaster detailing.
+The vaudeville house opened on February 11, 1918 with the premier of “A Modern Musketeer.”8 The 1,700 seat operation was managed by C.W.
 Diebel Associates.
 In 1922, the McCrory Group acquired 60% of the stock for $209,000.

 In 1929, Paramount Pictures Corporation purchased the theater and renamed it the Paramount Theatre.14 It then spent $200,000 modernizing the facility and installing a sound system for talkies, and an Art Deco design was applied to the mezzanine.3 In 1933, Paramount went into receivership due to the Great Depression, but the company and theater survived to begin showing movies.
 A speakeasy later operated out of the basement.8

 The Paramount was last remodeled in 1950.
-Mirroring Youngstown’s fortunes, the theater began a steady decline in the mid-1970s, and the final movie, “Let’s Do It Again” that starred Bill Cosby 8 shown was in 1976.14
+Mirroring Youngstown’s fortunes, the theater began a steady decline in the mid-1970’s, and the final movie, “Let’s Do It Again” that starred Bill Cosby 8 was shown was in 1976.14

 On December 29 and 30, 1984, the Paramount Theatre hosted “Youngstown Sheet & Tube Co.
 Steel Mill Movie Day.”4 The event included a tour of the theater, a close up view of the then 67-year-old pipe organ, 1.5 hours of movies of the former mill, and a brief on why the steel business was in the condition that it was.
 Steel memorabilia was provided by the Paramount, Ohio Historical Society and CASTLO Industrial Park, the latter which was located at the former Youngstown Sheet & Tube Struthers Works.5